-Anna shared that her family loves it so much, she makes it weekly!
+Anna shared that her family loves it so much, that she makes it weekly!

-Citrus Spiked Cranberry Sauce: This easy side dish adds so much flavor to your holiday feast and is the perfect compliment to leftover turkey sandwiches.
+Citrus Spiked Cranberry Sauce: This easy side dish adds so much flavor to your holiday feast and is the perfect complement to leftover turkey sandwiches.

 Claire says This is just the best recipe for cranberry sauce.
 My kids love it and I love it because it isn’t packed full of HFCS!!!